-Guillaume made friends for life during his time studying the Foreign Service Programme (now called the Diplomatic Studies Programme) and the experience developed his diplomatic, writing and negotiation skills.
-As part of the DSP 50th anniversary we asked Guillaume to reflect back on his time here at Oxford (2016-17).
+Guillaume made friends for life during his time studying on the Diplomatic Studies Programme and the experience developed his diplomatic, writing and negotiation skills.
+As part of the DSP 50th anniversary, we asked Guillaume to reflect back on his time here at Oxford (2016-17).

-'I particularly enjoyed the Diplomatic practice and International Poltics courses, I loved the intellectual debates and great discussions we had with various guests.
-The small size of classes and the opportunity to discuss directly with brilliant lecturers which allowed us to have truly insightful and thorough conversations on various topics.
+'I particularly enjoyed the Diplomatic Practice and International Politics courses, I loved the intellectual debates and great discussions we had with various guests.
+The small size of classes and the opportunity to discuss directly with brilliant lecturers allowed us to have truly insightful and thorough conversations on various topics.

-'As well as gaining friends for life the programme gave me more humility and professional discipline.
-I have so many favourite memories from my time on the programme: study trips, formal diners, balls, my boxing team at OUABC, sunday markets, concerts in the Sheldonian...
+'As well as gaining friends for life, the programme gave me more humility and professional discipline.
+I have so many favourite memories from my time on the programme: study trips, formal dinners, balls, my boxing team at OUABC, Sunday markets, concerts in the Sheldonian...

-'I currently work as Head of Operations for the security-defense research team of the CNAM (Conservatoire National des Arts et Métiers) in Paris, as a lecturer in various Master degrees (Sciences Po Paris, Sciences Po Strasbourg, Saint Andrews, CNAM) and as an independant consultant (UN, EU, IUCN etc.).
+'I currently work as Head of Operations for the security-defence research team of the CNAM (Conservatoire National des Arts et Métiers) in Paris, as a lecturer in various Master's degrees (Sciences Po Paris, Sciences Po Strasbourg, Saint Andrews, CNAM) and as an independent consultant (UN, EU, IUCN etc.).

-'FSP had a major impact in my career as it has enhanced the critical perspective on my own work as well as on my environment.
-It has considerably developed my interpersonal/diplomatic/writing and negotiation skills and obtaining the diploma allowed me to apply and access the various jobs I currently have.
+'FSP had a major impact on my career as it has enhanced my critical perspective on my own work as well as on my environment.
+It has considerably developed my interpersonal/diplomatic/writing and negotiation skills and obtaining the diploma allowed me to apply for and access the various jobs I currently have.

-'To anyone considerint applying - don't hesitate a minute more.'
+'To anyone considering applying - don't hesitate a minute more.'

 - Oxford University Diplomatic Studies Programme (formerly known as the Foreign Service Programme)